Yash-Kavaiya/100xdevs-0to100/Week-5 ( Basics of react )/5_1_Diving into React.md

 2. As your app scales (todo app for eg), this gets harder and harder.

+1. State
+2. Components

+Creators of frontend frameworks realised that all websites can effectively be divided into two parts

 ### State/Components/Re-rendering
 - An object that represents the current state of the app It represents the dynamic things in your app (things that change) For example, the value of the counter